Edwin Olivarez: Mayor of Parañaque (2013–2022)

-Olivarez was elected to three terms as Mayor of Parañaque, serving from 2013 to 2022.
 During his third term, he concurrently served as the Metro Manila Council Chair and head of the Regional Peace and Order Council – National Capital Region.

 House of Representatives (2022–2025)

 Upon being term-limited, Olivarez was once again elected representative of the 1st district in 2022, switching places with his brother Eric Olivarez.

 In November 2023, Olivarez left PDP-Laban to join the Lakas–CMD party.

 On February 5, 2025, Olivarez was among the 95 Lakas–CMD members who voted to impeach vice president Sara Duterte.

 Mayor of Parañaque (2025-Present)

 Olivarez was elected Mayor of Parañaque in 2025, switching places with his brother Eric once again.

 Personal life

 Olivarez is married to Janet Angeles and they have three children.
 His eldest son, Pablo II, is an incumbent councilor of Parañaque from the 1st district since 2022.